darkreader/darkreader.org/src/blog/posts/attention.md

 Multiple Dark Reader copies with similar names and additional code [were removed](https://bugzilla.mozilla.org/show_bug.cgi?id=1618814) from Firefox Add-ons.

-A [malware code](https://www.dropbox.com/s/kgmvolze4p8dfre/output-malware.js?dl=0) was hidden and encoded in a \*.png file.
+A [malicious code](https://www.dropbox.com/s/kgmvolze4p8dfre/output-malware.js?dl=0) was hidden and encoded in a \*.png file.
 In 5 days it downloaded and executed [another code](https://www.dropbox.com/s/w91smeukjehzm9l/remote-eval.js?dl=0), that was **collecting data** from web pages using fake forms, and later **sent this data** to a remote server.